OpenCodeyard/.github/profile/README.md

 - Everyone must respect each other.
 - No racism or discrimination allowed.
 - Fights and quarrels are totally restricted.
-If in case there is any problem, be free to talk to the admins personally.
+If in case there is any problem, be free to talk to the admins in community.
 - Do not advertise in any issue comment/description.
 - Make sure to be polite while asking for working on a issue.
 - Listen.
 Consider and acknowledge people's points before responding.
 - Please enjoy, have fun and make new friends so that they can support you in anything.
 - Thanks for your support and co-operation.

-Failing to comply with these rules repeatedly will lead to immediate termination from organization
+<b> Failing to comply with these rules repeatedly will lead to immediate termination from organization </b>

 </p>

 <br>